SQL Fundamentals

 Sometimes when you spend too much time in the frontend or ops world, you need to remind yourself of the power and importance of proper database design and querying.
 SQL is the foundation of most applications, and understanding it deeply can make the difference between a performant application and one that struggles under load.

-This series focuses on PostgreSQL, one of the most powerful and feature-rich open-source databases available.
-Whether you're building a simple CRUD application or a complex data warehouse, PostgreSQL has the tools you need.
+This series focuses on PostgreSQL, a mature and feature-rich open-source database.
+Whether you're building a simple CRUD application or a complex reporting system, PostgreSQL gives you a solid set of tools to work with.

 Why PostgreSQL?

-PostgreSQL is more than just a database—it's a complete data management system.
-It supports:
+PostgreSQL is more than a place to store rows.
+It is a complete data management system with support for:

 What We'll Cover